Fast Evaluation of Derivatives of Green's Functions Using Recurrences: Methodology to Produce Recurrences

 As we have seen, rounding error appears to dominate in the case of the large-$|x_1|$ recurrence.
-For the small-$|x_1|$ recurrence, by contrast, truncation error turns out to be the dominant source of error.
+For the small-$|x_1|$ expansion, by contrast, truncation error turns out to be the dominant source of error.

 Using a remainder for the Taylor expansion in \eqref{eq:taylor-trunc} yields an asymptotic estimate for the truncation error in that expansion: